Choosing a cell phone service can feel like a maze.

 Setting Up Your New Service

+Once you’ve picked a plan and phone, it’s time to kick off your service!
 Many carriers offer free activation when you sign up online.

-- Set up payment info
+- Set up your payment details.

-- Activate your SIM card
+- Activate your SIM card.

-Ask about any sign-up deals.
+Don’t forget to ask about any sign-up deals.

-You might get perks like:
+You might score benefits like:

-• Free months of service
+• Free service months

-• Discounted phones
+• Discounts on phones

 • Waived activation fees